Wincent Weiss Arena Tour 2025

 Services

-• Developed Initial Creative Aerial Concept – Brought on board by St. Robo, the visionary production design company behind the tour’s stage, video and lighting concept, to refine the creative direction and aerial integration.
+• Brought on board by ST. ROBO, the visionary production design company behind the tour’s stage, video and lighting concept, to jointly refine the creative direction and aerial integration.
 Designed a raw, cinematic aerial aesthetic that moved away from traditional circus arts, blending with St. Robo’s smart video content and lighting design to create features like invisible levitation effects, gritty club atmospheres, and stadium visuals.

-• Orchestrated Pyro & Special Effects Integration – Worked closely with St. Robo’s designers to ensure pyro (provided by the wonderful Hauke and H4 Stage) and SFX were musically timed and aligned with the emotional arc of the show, heightening impact without overshadowing the artist’s performance.
+• Orchestrated Pyro & Special Effects Integration – Worked closely with ST. ROBO designers to ensure pyro (provided by H4 Stage) and SFX were musically timed and aligned with the emotional arc of the show, heightening impact without overshadowing the artist’s performance.

 • Visceral minimalism: Applied Operatic Sensibilities to Pop Ballads – Introduced a performance-driven, theatrical approach by applying aria-like design methods to ballads and introspective songs, amplifying emotional depth and audience connection.